manidogabo/MiNeNS_Group_website/content/authors/kira/_index.md

   - PhD Students
 ---

-Imogen is a first-year Ph.D. student researching biodegradable materials for robotics.
-Her work integrates sustainability, design, and materials science to develop robots that minimize environmental impact.
-She earned her B.S. in Mechanical Engineering with a minor in Music from Worcester Polytechnic Institute.
-At WPI, she worked in the Electric Guitar Innovation Lab on projects merging design, accessibility, and materials science, including developing open-source digital effects platforms and preserving historical guitars through digital modeling.
-Her senior capstone focused on metallurgy and mechanical design, deepening her interest in how material properties influence performance and function.
-Outside of academics, Imogen enjoys rock climbing, playing guitar, and making art.
+Angela is a first-year Ph.D. student studying bead-woven materials and fluid-mediated textile fabrication.
+She is from North Carolina, where she received her Bachelor’s degrees in Mechanical and Textiles Engineering at North Carolina State University.
+She has worked with PolyPV and Pacific Northwest National Laboratory, and has a strong foundation in fabricating flexible, semi-transparent, thin film solar cells and adhesive failure.
+During her undergraduate studies, she organized multiple first-year engineering events for over 1,000 participants and represented the College of Engineering at NC State in engineering outreach and academic mentorship.
+In her free time, Angela enjoys competing in sabre fencing and cafe hopping.